Fulham 4-1 Hull City

 Left-back Sessegnon, born in May 2000, justified his burgeoning reputation with a terrific performance going forward, suggesting he could well end up playing higher up the pitch as his career progresses.

-Hull have issues all over
+Hull have problems all over

-After a promising victory, albeit in vain, over Manchester United on Thursday, this was a stark reminder of the issues manager Silva faces in both attack and defence.
+After a promising victory, albeit in vain, over Manchester United on Thursday, this was a stark reminder of the problems Hull boss Silva faces in both attack and defence.

 Fulham's centre-backs were hardly exemplary, but they had little to worry about with Hernandez and then substitute Oumar Niasse routinely failing to hit the target.